Training robust and generalizable quantum models: Robustness of quantum models

-The numerical results for the robustness simulations are shown in Figure~\ref*{exp:robustness}, where we compare the worst-case test accuracy and Lipschitz bound of three trained models with different regularization parameter $\lambda\in\{0,0.2,0.5\}$.
-Additionally, the plot shows the accuracy of a quantum model with fixed encoding for the same numbers of qubits and layers (see~\eqref{eq:quantum_model_fixed_encoding} and Supplementary Section~\ref{suppl:numerical} for details).
-The worst-case test accuracy of all models is obtained by sampling different noise samples $\varepsilon$ from $[-\bar{\varepsilon},+\bar{\varepsilon}]$ and, thereby, it approximates the accuracy resulting from an adversarial attack norm-bounded by $\bar{\varepsilon}$.
-As expected, all four models deteriorate with increasing noise level.
-For zero noise level $\bar{\varepsilon}=0$, the model with the largest regularization parameter $\lambda=0.5$ (and, hence, the smallest Lipschitz bound $L_{\Theta}=3.66$) has a smaller test accuracy than the non-regularized model with $\lambda=0$.
-This can be explained by a decrease in the training accuracy that is caused via the additional regularization in the cost.
+The numerical results for the robustness simulations are shown in Figure~\ref{exp:robustness}, where we compare the worst-case test accuracy and Lipschitz bound of three trained models with different regularization parameter $\lambda\in\{0,0.2,0.5\}$.
+Additionally, the plot shows the accuracy of a \JB{trained} quantum model with fixed encoding for the same numbers of qubits and layers (see~\eqref{eq:quantum_model_fixed_encoding} and Appendix~\ref{app:numerical} for details).
+The worst-case test accuracy of all models is obtained by sampling different noise samples $\varepsilon$ from $[-\bar{\varepsilon},+\bar{\varepsilon}]$. \JB{ This procedure amounts to finding adversarial noise samples and, therefore, the resulting worst-case test accuracy (approximately) quantifies the adversarial robustness against attacks which are norm-bounded by $\bar{\varepsilon}$.} As expected, all four models deteriorate with increasing noise level.
+For zero noise level $\bar{\varepsilon}=0$, the model with the largest regularization parameter $\lambda=0.5$ (and, hence, the smallest Lipschitz bound $L_{\Theta}=3.67$) has a smaller test accuracy than the non-regularized model with $\lambda=0$.
+This can be explained by a decrease in the training accuracy that is caused by the additional regularization in the cost.
 For increasing noise levels, however, the enhanced robustness outweighs the loss of training performance and, therefore, the model with $\lambda=0.5$ outperforms the model with $\lambda=0$.
 The fixed-encoding model achieves comparable performance to the trainable-encoding model with $\lambda=0.5$ for small noise and the worst performance among all models for high noise.
-These observations can be explained by the reduced expressivity yet high Lipschitz bound of the fixed-encoding model.
-Finally, the model with $\lambda=0.2$ almost consistently outperforms the model with $\lambda=0$ and, in particular, it yields a higher test accuracy for small noise levels.
+These observations can be explained by \JB{the high Lipschitz bound of the fixed-encoding model as well as its reduced expressivity, i.e., its limited ability to approximate functions from data due to the fixed encoding parameters $w_j$.} Finally, the model with $\lambda=0.2$ almost always outperforms the model with $\lambda=0$ and, in particular, it yields a higher test accuracy for small noise levels.
 This can be explained by the improved generalization performance caused by the regularization, an effect we discuss in more detail in the following.